Teams, tales and tips – a guide to the local game

-In July 2016, the Daily Record ran a story about Clyde FC returning to their roots at Rutherglen, south of the river the club was named after in 1877, half a mile from Celtic Park.
-The article pointed out the potential involvement of the Clyde Gateway development group, a group of old players and officials, and the suggested site of Cuningar Loop, in a bend on the river.
+In 2016, the Daily Record ran a story about Clyde FC returning to their roots at Rutherglen, south of the river the club was named after in 1877, half a mile from Celtic Park.
+The article cited the potential involvement of the Clyde Gateway development group of old players and officials, and the suggested site of Cuningar Loop, in a bend on the river.

 The news came 30 years after Clyde played their last game at the Shawfield Stadium, at the next bend in the river, which continues to be Scotland’s only greyhound track still in operation.